 The elevation profile shown below, for the entire 31.5 kilometers to Garcihernández looks similar to the southern route.

 We turned on our GPS at the town square, the Plaza de Paz, in Mancera de Abajo, at the information board where the Northern and Southern routes diverge.
-Choosing the Southern route, we headed southwest on the Calle Dr Eduardo Martinez, that you can see in the photo below.
+Choosing the Southern route, we headed southwest on the Calle Dr Eduardo Martinez, which you can see in the photo below.

 In only 300 meters you come to the Río Zamprón and cross it.
 Immediately after the bridge, shown below, take the side road to the right.